12 Countries in 12 Months

 Click links for stories and images for photos of each country.

-The Vietnamese firmly believe that energy forces and the flow of feng shui harmonize individuals with their environment.
-A master is consulted to fix problems in any aspect of life, including health.
-On Easter Island, ancestral Rapa Nui medicine called Papa Ra’au is practiced in the hospital alongside western medicine, and it’s curing people from sports injuries to stress conditions.
+The Vietnamese firmly believe that energy forces and the flow of feng shui harmonize individuals with their environment in order to attain good luck and health.
+On Easter Island, ancestral Rapa Nui medicine called Papa Ra’au is practiced in the hospital alongside western medicine and it’s curing people from sports injuries to stress conditions.
 Colombians increasingly consult traditional Latin American healers known as curanderas whose spiritual and herbal remedies fix modern ailments.

-The mindset of people living in the Mediterranean is geared to active lifestyle, outdoor activity, and nourishing food.
+The mindset of people living in the Mediterranean is geared to active lifestyle, outdoor activity, and nourishing, home-grown food.
 Vibrational reiki energy and sound healing channel the body’s natural healing in Japan.
 Need to focus your mind?
-Take a meditation class at a temple in Thailand with a Buddhist monk.
+Take a meditation class with a Buddhist monk in Thailand to relieve stress.

-Inside a small Temazcal—a traditional Mexican sweat lodge, medicinal herbs plus intense heat promote holistic healing.
-Coca leaves (illegal in the U.S.) have been chewed and brewed in Peru for centuries to produce a long list of medicinal benefits.
-The country also grows 4,500+ native potatoes, one of the world’s favorite and highly nutritious vegetables.
+Inside a small Temazcal—a traditional Mexican sweat lodge, medicinal herbs plus intense heat promote healing through detoxification.
+Coca leaves (illegal in the U.S.) have been chewed and brewed in Peru for centuries to stimulate a long list of medicinal benefits.
+The country also grows 4,500+ native potatoes and current efforts to save the world’s favorite vegetable from climate change are helping to preserve the ancient Inca heritage.

 Find these stories and more on the blog.